Client

 Conor King

-The INCITE Fund, an Andy Warhol Foundation for the Visual Arts Program, administered by RedLine Contemporary Art Center, funds projects that challenge traditional notions of the visual arts and take place outside the traditional museum, gallery, or art center setting.
-Machi Teshima was awarded an INCITE Fund grant for her project titled Musubi.
+The INCITE Fund—an initiative of the Andy Warhol Foundation for the Visual Arts, administered by RedLine Contemporary Art Center—supports bold, community-driven projects that expand the definition of visual art and take place outside traditional institutions.
+Artist Machi Teshima received an INCITE grant for Musubi, a public art installation that brought together natural materials, collective labor, and time-based transformation.